Comparison of DIY and professional pest control approaches

 Warning

-The most expensive pest control is ineffective pest control.
-Money spent on treatments that do not work is money wasted, plus you still have the pest problem.
+The most expensive pest control is pest control that doesn't work.
+Money spent on treatments that don't take is money wasted, and you still have the pest.

-The Best Approach: Professional Foundation with DIY Maintenance
+The Best Mix: Professional Treatment Plus DIY Prevention

 Pro Tip